On the structure of the $RO(G)$-graded homotopy of $H\underline{M}$ for cyclic $p$-groups: Introduction

 \subsection{Induction method}

-A Mackey functor $\M$ over a group $G$ consists of an abelian group $\M(H)$ with an action of $G/H$ for every subgroup $H$ of $G$.
+A Mackey functor $\M$ over an abelian group $G$ consists of an abelian group $\M(H)$ with an action of $G/H$ for every subgroup $H$ of $G$.
 These abelian groups are connected by \emph{restrictions} and \emph{transfers}.
 If $G=C_{2^k}$, a $G$-Mackey functor has simple structure, that can be presented by a Lewis diagram:

 Downward looking arrows are the restrictions and upward looking arrows are transfers.
 Here $G'$ is the unique subgroup of index two.